 - Perform a search for your desired dates, ensuring they match the Points Planes dates.

-- Ensure that Use points is selected.
+- Ensure that the Use points option is selected.

 - Choose your flights, looking for Classic Reward seats.